 Kingdom Housing Association (Kingdom) working in partnership with Fife Council, Campion Homes, 7N Architects, Bayne Stevenson Associates and Rankin Fraser aim to create a new neighbourhood of high quality affordable housing driving enhanced social cohesion from within through improved placemaking and innovative design.

-Central to the approach of the project team is the active involvement of tenants and local residents in the design and decision-making process, in a meaningful community consultation that is informing all stages of the re-development from feasibility to establishing key design principles, right through to completion.
-In addressing the social side of regeneration, rather than simply building houses, the project is setting a benchmark as a truly sustainable model for new and emerging neighbourhoods.
+The project team kept tenants and local residents involved in the design and decision-making process.
+As a result, all stages of the re-development were informed by meaningful community consultation.
+And so this included feasibility and establishing key design principles right through to completion.
+Rather than simply building houses, the project sets a benchmark with a socially sustainable model for new and emerging neighbourhoods.

 Some of the key benefits identified in this case study include: